Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 -   If true, it will look up the contract using the ContractLedgerIdentifier.

--   Once found, it evaluates the value of the current contract state.
+-   Once found, it evaluates the value of the current contract state to see if it is "OutofCompliance".

 -   It then triggers an SMS Alert using the Twilio service